dh-trier/coleto/docs/HOWTO.md

 ### The analysis step

 The main contribution of coleto is that it takes a good look at each individual instance of a difference between the two text versions and attempts to describe it quantitatively and categorize it.
 The following is a list of things that are checked and registered.
+(More are in development.)

 **Quantitative / descriptive aspects**